t3knoid/ansible/roles/certs/README.md

 Requirements
 ------------

 This role requires the nginx and certbot roles to be deployed on the target host.
+A minimum playbook must include the global role to execute prior to the certs role.
+Ensure that there are A or CNAME records for server_names defined in the global/defaults/main/sites.yml.

 Role variables
 --------------